Hair analysis

 Hair analysis may refer to the chemical analysis of a hair sample, but can also refer to microscopic analysis or comparison.
 Chemical hair analysis may be considered for retrospective purposes when blood and urine are no longer expected to contain a particular contaminant, typically three months or less.

-Its most widely accepted use is in the fields of forensic toxicology, in pre-employment drug testing and, increasingly, in environmental toxicology.
+Its most accepted use is in the fields of forensic toxicology and in environmental toxicology.
+This can be used to test for the presence of certain drugs in a subject's system, such as during a pre-employment screening.
 Several alternative medicine fields also use various hair analyses for environmental toxicology, but these uses are controversial, evolving, and not standardized.

-Microscopic hair analysis has traditionally been used in forensics as well.
+Microscopic hair analysis has traditionally been used in forensics as well, which goes beyond simple comparison of hair color.
 Analysts examine a number of different characteristics of hairs under a microscope, usually comparing hair taken from a crime scene and hair taken from a suspect.
-It is still acknowledged as a useful technique for confirming that hairs do not match.
-But DNA testing of evidence has overturned many convictions that relied on hair analysis.
-Since 2012, the Department of Justice has conducted a study of cases in which hair analysis testimony was given by its agents, and found that a high proportion of testimony could not be supported by the state of science of hair analysis.
+However, DNA testing of evidence has cast microscopic hair analysis into disrepute.
+DNA analysis has shown many claimed hair matches were in fact faulty, even ones conducted by what the field considered experts.
+This led to the overturning of many convictions that relied on hair analysis.
+Since 2012, the US Department of Justice has conducted a study of cases in which hair analysis testimony was given by its agents, and found that a high proportion of testimony could not be supported by the state of science of hair analysis.